elenlefoll/TextbookEnglish/index.md

 ## Chapter 3: Research aims and data

 ### Appendix 3.1
-Open Science statement
+<a href="https://github.com/elenlefoll/TextbookEnglish/blob/main/3_Data/OpenScienceStatement.pdf" target="_blank" rel="noopener noreferrer">Open Science statement</a> (as printed in Section 3.2.2 of the thesis)

 ### Appendix 3.2
-A detailed tabular overview of the composition of the Textbook English Corpus (TEC) together with the full bibliographic metadata is available on doi.org/10.5281/zenodo.4922819.
+A detailed tabular overview of the composition of the Textbook English Corpus (TEC) together with the full bibliographic metadata is available on <a href="https://zenodo.org/record/4922819" target="_blank" rel="noopener noreferrer">doi.org/10.5281/zenodo.4922819</a>.

-Note that, for copyright reasons, the corpus itself cannot be made available.
+Note that, for copyright reasons, the corpus itself cannot be published.

 ### Appendix 3.3
-R script used to pre-process the untagged XML version of the Spoken BNC2014

-The original corpus files of the Spoken BNC2014 can be downloaded for free for research purposes from: http://corpora.lancs.ac.uk/bnc2014/signup.php
+The original corpus files of the Spoken BNC2014 can be downloaded for free for research purposes from: <a href="http://corpora.lancs.ac.uk/bnc2014/signup.php" target="_blank" rel="noopener noreferrer">http://corpora.lancs.ac.uk/bnc2014/signup.php</a>

+<a href="https://github.com/elenlefoll/TextbookEnglish/blob/main/3_Data/BNCspoken_nomark-up_JackJill.R" target="_blank" rel="noopener noreferrer">R script</a> used to pre-process the untagged XML version of the Spoken BNC2014

 ### Appendix 3.4
+<a href="link" target="_blank" rel="noopener noreferrer">text</a>
 Youth Fiction metadata
 Note that, for copyright reasons, the corpus itself cannot be made available.

 ### Appendix 3.5
-Info Teens python script?
+Info Teens python script
 Note that, for copyright reasons, the corpus itself cannot be made available.

 ## Chapter 4: Exploring the progressive in Textbook English

 ### Appendix 4.1
-R script for the automatic pre-annotation of concordance lines
+<a href="https://github.com/elenlefoll/TextbookEnglish/blob/main/4_Progressives/4_Pre-Annotation_Progressives.Rmd" target="_blank" rel="noopener noreferrer">R script</a> for the automatic pre-annotation of concordance lines

 ### Appendix 4.2
+<a href="link" target="_blank" rel="noopener noreferrer">text</a>
 List of verbs and their semantic domains

 ### Appendix 4.3